emrekavak/converthtml2text/README.md

 # converthtml2text
-With turkish language convert all html file to .txt file in a directory.
+convert written by turkish all html file to .txt file language in a directory.
 You can use a file name (example.html) instead of *.html